alikureishy/SDC-behavioral-cloning/README.md

         return model
 ```

-The snag that this model hits with the 2nd race track is because it does not generalize the recovery data well enough.
-At one point when the road curves left, the car runs into the side of the road without attempting recovery.
-My belief is that this happened because the cues that caused the recovery to kick in on the 1st track, were not generalized well enough for the 2nd track.
-More specifically, the

 ### Training Data:

 Training data is generated using the simulator in 'training' mode.
 The training output from a given run is a folder containing: